-Improvements/amendments to IFRS/IAS
+Improvements/amendments to IFRS Accounting Standards

-Improvements/amendments to IFRS/IAS contained numerous amendments to IFRS/IAS that the IASB considers non-urgent but necessary.
-'Improvements to IFRS' comprise amendments that result in accounting changes to presentation, recognition or measurement purposes, as well as terminology or editorial amendments related to a variety of individual IFRS standards.
+Improvements/amendments to IFRS Accounting Standards contained numerous amendments to IFRS Accounting Standards that the IASB considers non-urgent but necessary.
+'Improvements to IFRS Accounting Standards' comprise amendments that result in accounting changes to presentation, recognition or measurement purposes, as well as terminology or editorial amendments related to a variety of individual IFRS Accounting Standards.
 The amendments are effective for the Company's future accounting year with earlier adoption.

-Standards, amendments and interpretations effective and adopted in 2021
+Standards, amendments and interpretations effective and adopted in 2023